 Implementing a medication administration cross check helped St. Charles County Ambulance District reduce dosing errors and win recognition for its Just Culture

-In April, the Center for Patient Safety awarded St. Charles County Ambulance District was the EMS Patient Safety First Award.
+Recently, the Center for Patient Safety awarded St. Charles County Ambulance District with the EMS Patient Safety First Award.
 The Center for Patient Safety cited SCCAD’s establishment of a Peer Review Committee, development of a safety plan involving all staff, and the adoption of a Just Culture as rationale for the selection.
 The group also lauded the implementation of the medication administration cross check as a measure to reduce dosing errors.

 EMS providers are at increased risk for medication error due to the emergency nature of their work, environmental conditions and time pressures.
 Providers work long hours, and fatigue often plays a role.
 In 2014 in “Prehospital Emergency Care,” Lammers et al. published a simulated study on the treatment of pediatric anaphylaxis.
 Fifty percent of providers gave incorrect doses of epinephrine.
 The root causes for these medication dosing errors were identified as:

 - Inaccurate references